defuse/flush-reload-attacks/README.md

 Credit
 ------

-The code in the `flush-reload` folder was provided by Yuval Yarom, the author of [FLUSH+RELOAD: a High Resolution, Low Noise, L3 Cache Side-Channel Attack](https://eprint.iacr.org/2013/448.pdf).
+The code in the `flush-reload` folder was provided by Yuval Yarom, one of the authors of [FLUSH+RELOAD: a High Resolution, Low Noise, L3 Cache Side-Channel Attack](https://eprint.iacr.org/2013/448.pdf).